 - from 1761: Colonel August Heinrich von Sprengel (Alt-Sprengel)

 Service during the War

-By May 23 1762, the regiment served in Granby's Corps which formed the left wing of the Allied Army towards Dörnberg.
+By May 23, 1762, the regiment served in Granby's Corps which formed the left wing of the Allied Army towards Dörnberg.
 On June 24, still part of Granby's Corps, it fought in the Battle of Wilhelmsthal.
 The regiment was later attached to Wangenheim’ Corps who covered the left flank of the Allied army on the Ohm.

 Accurate Vorstellung der saemtlichen Churfürstl. hannöverischen Armee zur eigentlichen Kentniß der Uniform von jedem Regimente nebst beygefügter Geschichte, worinne von der Stiftung, denen Chefs, der Staercke und den wichtigsten Thaten jedes Regiments Nachricht gegeben wird Nürnberg: Raspe 1763 (Universitäts- und Landesbibliothek Sachsen-Anhalt)

 |Headgear||black tricorne laced yellow with oak leaves as a field sign, a black cockade and green/white small bobs on the hat (green bobs in 1761)|